A cursory search for a Kilimanjaro Packing List on the web returns a number of unsatisfactory results.

 Do I need any specific Kilimanjaro kit for the Western Breach?

 The Western Breach is the most technically challenging approach to Kilimanjaro.
 It was closed for a short period in early 2006 after a fatal rockfall claimed the lives of three trekkers.
 It has however re-opened with a new and safer route configuration, and is steadily growing in popularity.

 For trekkers interested in this route, we recommend reading our Western Breach route guide.

 There are some specific Kilimanjaro kit requirements for the Western Breach that you should be aware of.
 Many of these items are not mandatory, however should conditions on the Western Breach be adverse you may need the following:

 - Climbing helmet to protect your head from the potential risk of falling rocks

-Although you might not need these items, if you are climbing during the wet season, you will likely encounter sub-surface ice from refrozen meltwater and deep snow.
-Usually, your guides will have the correct gear to cut steps on these sections, but we recommend checking with your tour operator, what gear you will need for the Western Breach.
+- An ice axe and point crampons – it is unlikely that you will need these items, however if you are climbing during the wet season (see Kilimanjaro weather) it is likely you will encounter sub-surface ice from refrozen meltwater and deep snow.
+Usually your guides will have the correct gear to cut steps on these sections (we recommend you confirm with your tour operator exactly what gear you will need for the Western Breach)

 Tags: Kilimanjaro kit list, Kilimanjaro packing list, Kilimanjaro gear list, Kilimanjaro equipment list, Kilimanjaro gear, Kilimanjaro equipment